GARY592/Kolamconnect-frontend/README.md

 # Kolamconnect-frontend
-Connecting the world with heritage and culture(frontend) http://127.0.0.1:5500/upload.html
+Connecting the world with heritage and culture(frontend-page) http://127.0.0.1:5500/upload.html